Last updated on May 4, 2020 at 16:46

 Epidemiology: Breast cancer is most common in older, post-menopausal women.
 Cancers in younger women are commonly hereditary rather than sporadic.

 90% of cases are sporadic and 10% are familial.
+Overexpression of HER2/NEU proto oncogene is present in 30% of invasive breast cancer.
 Of the familial cases, mutations in BRCA1 and BRCA2 are most common.

 The lifetime risk of developing breast cancer in an American woman is 1 in 8 (12.5%), which is really high.